MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/gateway-connections.md

 1. Under **Tools**, scroll down to **Networking**, and select **Gateway Connections**.
 1. The **Inventory** tab on the right lists the available gateway connections and provides commands to manage individual gateway connections.
 You can:

-    - View the list of gateway connections
+    - View the list of gateway connections.
-    - Change settings for a gateway connection
+    - Change settings for a gateway connection.
-    - Delete a gateway connection
+    - Delete a gateway connection.

 ## View gateway connection details